Monday, April 30, 2012

 The garden is partially wheelchair accessible.
 The paths are surfaced with crushed stoned which is loose and uneven in spots.
 The upper section is accessed by steps only.
 The sculptures have been waxed so they may be touched without damaging the patina.

 The parking lot is very small.
-RVs can park across the street, adjacent to the ball fields.
+RVs can be parked across the street, adjacent to the ball fields.
 The cross cuts are good and there is a marked pedestrian crosswalk but keep in mind that Texan motorists rarely stop for people in a crosswalk.
 Garden

 Monday, April 23, 2012

 There are a few parking spots for buses and RVs.
-Small RVs can fit in the regular spaces and larger ones can park across the spaces if the bus spaces are full.
+Small RVs will fit in the regular spaces and larger ones can be parkrd across the spaces if the bus spaces are full.
 Garden

 The thirty acres of this garden have interconnected paths winding from one themed garden to another.
 Very little was blooming when we visited and parts of it looked a little neglected.